-I respect your time as well as my own so let's get off on the best possible first impression.
-If you decide to drop me a note please use my name instead of "my dear" or "beautiful" or "Hi pretty" et al. Not using my name it tells me you are lazy and haven't read my profile, even though you say you are intrigued by it.
+If you send me a note please use my name instead of "my dear" or "beautiful" or "Hi pretty" et al. Not using my name confirms you haven't read it despite telling me you are intrigued by my profile.

-I was born in Niagara Falls, NY (since so many of you want to know).
-Turned 55 (on the 16th of Feb).
 Yes, my profile picture is current, no, I haven't had 'work done'.
-Lots of other images give you a great idea of who I am.
+Lots of other images give you a great idea of who I am, my interests and what we might have in common to explore.

-Before leaving the United States (July 2015, I have been doing business development work across Europe for my new business venture Commarglo) I sold most of my things and put the balance in storage.
+Before leaving the United States (July 2015) I sold most of my things and put the balance in storage.
 I find myself ready for almost anything the universe offers - I would LOVE to enjoy a cup of tea, a glass of very good red wine or a lovely Single Malt Scotch and conversation with you to explore possibilities.

 Please don't be shy - fill out your profile or answer at least some questions see whether we share at least a 75% compatibility match, 60% friend match.
 If we don't please do not write and attempt to 'talk me up', you should want someone highly compatible as much as I do!
 I am probably going to drive you crazy over religion if you self-identify as a "god fearing Christian man" and are most likely to be highly offended by my Eastern philosophical based views on matters of spirituality and faith.